 I used to work in security, corrections or another career that I think is applicable to the job.
 Can I skip some training?

-No. While your skills from other careers are helpful when working as a police officer, you must be an experienced police officer who has worked for another P.O.S.T. certified law enforcement agency for at least 3 years to qualify for lateral entry to the MPD.
+No. While your skills from other careers are helpful when working as a police officer, you must be an experienced police officer – who has worked for another P.O.S.T. certified law enforcement agency for at least 3 years – to qualify for lateral entry with the MPD.
 Visit our Requirements Page for more information.

 What benefits for my military service can I receive as a Memphis Police Officer?

 The “Military Kicker” program offers you additional pay – up to $1073.40 – if you are eligible for V.A. educational benefits, such as the Montgomery G.I.
 Bill, for on-the-job training as a Police Officer Recruit, while attending the training academy as well as the 12-month probationary period after graduation.

 If you are active reserve and need to attend drills, you are allocated 20 paid working days per year for your military obligations.
 Visit our Benefits & Salary Page for more information.

 How can I advance within the MPD?

 You can advance within the MPD through either promotion or assignment with an out-of-rank pay.

 Do I have to pay for my training?